rosalynchan/rosalynchan/README.md

 ## 💼 What I'm Looking For

-I'm passionate about **building tools that traders and quants actually use every day**, and now adding **AI Agent intelligence** to make those tools even more powerful.
+I'm passionate about **building market data pipline and trading tools that traders and quants actually use every day**, and now adding **AI Agent intelligence** to make those tools even more powerful.

 🎯 **Ideal Opportunities:**
 - **Quant Developer / Trading Tools Engineer** at hedge funds, asset managers, prop trading firms